Sesame Street (fictional location): 123 Sesame Street

-The building was meant to appear typical of New York neighborhood brownstones, being described as a "survivor of gentrification" by art director Victor DiNapoli.
+The building is meant to appear typical of New York neighborhood brownstones, being described as a "survivor of gentrification" by DiNapoli.

-Oscar the Grouch's Trash Can
+Oscar's trash can

-Oscar the Grouch's Trash Can sits in front of a fence made of salvaged doors and is where Oscar the Grouch lives.
-Oscar's Trash Can is deeper than anyone suspects.
-In the first episode, Gordon mentioned that the Trash Can had three and a half bedrooms.
-The seemingly bottomless domain houses a variety of diverse Grouch amenities and luxuries.
-Oscar's girlfriend Grundgetta is his most recurring visitor to his Trash Can.
-In "Sesame Street Visits the Firehouse", Gordon mentioned that in Oscar's Trash Can lived, "Two elephants, a puppy, a rhino, a goat, and a worm."
-The first time when the interior of Oscar's Trash Can was explored as a setting was in the 1999 film The Adventures of Elmo in Grouchland, when Elmo impatiently enters the Trash Can in search of his blanket.
-In Season 46, as part of the set redesign, the Trash Can was moved to the other end of the front of 123 Sesame Street.
-It is now part of a recycling center with a compost bin and Oscar has the ability to pop up in different locations all over the street.
+Oscar the Grouch's trash can is his home, and sits in front of a fence made of salvaged doors.
+Gordon states that the trash can has three and a half bedrooms.
+Oscar's girlfriend Grundgetta is the most frequent visitor to his trash can.

+In the episode Sesame Street Visits the Firehouse, Gordon mentions that Oscar's trash can has "Two elephants, a puppy, a rhino, a goat, and a worm."
+The interior of Oscar's trash can was first explored in the 1999 film The Adventures of Elmo in Grouchland when Elmo impatiently enters the trash can in search of his blanket.
+In Season 46, as part of a set redesign, the trash can is moved to a dumpster unit of the front of 123 Sesame Street.
+It is now part of a recycling center with a compost bin and Oscar can appear at different locations throughout the street.

-Big Bird's Nest
+Big Bird's nest

-Behind the doors is Big Bird's Nest, where Big Bird lives.
+Big Bird lives in his nest.
 One of the windows of Gordon and Susan's apartment overlooks the nest.
-Big Bird's Nest was later redesigned following a hurricane that hit Sesame Street.
+Big Bird's Nest was redesigned following a hurricane that hit Sesame Street.
 Big Bird's best friend Mr. Snuffleupagus is the most frequent visitor to his nest.
-The construction doors were removed in Season 46 and the nest now rests in a tree, out in the open.
+In Season 46, the nest was moved to a tree.